Wayne Larkins: Legacy

-Although a talented player, Larkins is considered as something of an underachiever at the top level.
-County bowlers such as Jonathan Agnew spoke of being "Nedded" when he performed well against them.
+Although a talented player, Larkins was considered as something of an underachiever at the top level.
+County bowlers such as Jonathan Agnew spoke on TMS to Phil Tufnell during the second Ashes test June 2023 of being "Nedded" when he performed well against them.
 The cricket correspondent, Colin Bateman, opined, "Larkins was usually ignored when he should have been selected and selected when he should have been ignored in a career of unfulfilled potential.
 A destructive opening bat who could demolish any attack if he got going, 'Ned' tired of waiting for England and joined the 1982 rebel tour to South Africa".

 Football

 Outside cricket, he was a keen footballer.
 In his youth, he had been on the books of Notts County.
-He also played non-league football for Wolverton Town, Wellingborough Town and Buckingham Town, although he missed part of the 1985 season after gashing his leg during a match.
+He also played non-league football for Wolverton Town, Wellingborough Town and Buckingham Town.
+He missed the start of the 1986 cricket season as a result of an ankle injury caused by a collision with a goalkeeper whilst playing for Buckingham.

 Mortgage controversy

 In October 2006, Larkins pleaded guilty to attempting to illegally obtain a mortgage secured against the house of his girlfriend's sick father.
 With his girlfriend Deborah Lines, he bought a home in France.
 On 20 April 2007, he was given a 12-month suspended sentence, and was ordered to repay money from the sale of the property.